alibaba/git-repo-go-doc/content/en/docs/single-repo/git-peer-review.md

     $ git pr
     NOTE: no branches ready for upload

-If all local commits have already been published by running `git pr`, execute another `git pr` will show the following message:
+If all local commits have already been published, execute another `git pr` will show the following message:

     $ git pr
     NOTE: no change in project . (branch topic1) since last upload